Basis-set correction based on density-functional theory: Rigorous framework for a one-dimensional model: One-dimensional model system

 The FCI coefficients $c_{i,j}$ and the associated FCI ground-state energy $E_{\FCI}^\B$ are found by diagonalization of the Hamiltonian.
 Parity inversion symmetry is exploited in all our calculations.

 In Fig.~\ref{fig:FCIenergy}, we report the FCI ground-state energy $E_{\FCI}^\B$ as a function of the basis size $n_\text{max}$.
 We observe a quite slow convergence of $E_{\FCI}^\B$ with $n_\text{max}$ toward the exact ground-state energy $E_0$.
-A numerical fit suggests the following power-law convergence
+A numerical fit from $n_\text{max}=50$ and $70$ gives the following power-law convergence

-with $A\approx 0.077$ and $b \approx 0.68$.
+gives $A\approx 0.077$ a.u. and $b \approx 0.68$.
 Equivalently, in terms of the number of basis functions $M$, this convergence law can be stated as $1/M^b$.
 Note that since our basis set includes the exact HF occupied orbital this slow convergence is entirely due to the correlation energy.
-This is analogous to the 3D Coulomb case for which it is well known that the correlation energy exhibits a cubic-law convergence with respect to either the maximal angular momentum or the maximal principal quantum number of the basis set, or equivalently a $1/M$ convergence law in terms of the number of basis functions~\cite{KloBakJorOlsHel-JPB-99,HelJorOls-BOOK-02}.
+According to the analysis given in Appendix~\ref{app:2e}, we theoretically expect $b=0.5$.
+The difference most likely means that larger values of $n_\text{max}$ are needed to reach the asymptotic regime.
+Note that for the 3D Coulomb case it is well known that the correlation energy exhibits a cubic-law convergence with respect to either the maximal angular momentum or the maximal principal quantum number of the basis set, or equivalently a $1/M$ convergence law in terms of the number of basis functions~\cite{KloBakJorOlsHel-JPB-99,HelJorOls-BOOK-02}.
+In the present work, the use of a basis of Hermite functions with a single exponent thus leads to an even slower convergence rate.

 To illustrate further the slow basis convergence, we also calculate the FCI correlation pair density

 where $\Phi_\HF(x_1,x_2)=\phi_1(x_1)\phi_1(x_2)$ is the HF wave function.
 In Fig.~\ref{fig:FCIpairdensity}, this quantity is plotted with respect to the second electron coordinate $x_2$ for a fixed value of the first electron coordinate $x_1=0$.
 The convergence of $\rho_{2,\c}^\B(x_1,x_2)$ with $n_\text{max}$ is again slow and reminiscent of the well-known slow basis convergence of the correlation pair density for the 3D Coulomb electron-electron interaction (see, e.g., Refs.~\onlinecite{HelJorOls-BOOK-02,TewKloHel-JCC-07,FraMusLupTou-JCP-15}).
 Note that the small derivative discontinuity seen on all the curves of Fig.~\ref{fig:FCIpairdensity} at $x_2=0$ is due to the fact that we include in our basis set the exact HF orbital in Eq.~(\ref{phi1}) which has itself an electron-nucleus cusp, namely $\phi_1(x) = \phi_1(0) (1 -Z |x| + O(x^2))$.
 The electron-electron cusp condition in Eq.~(\ref{eecusp}) is only recovered for large $n_\text{max}$.